meumobi/meumobi.github.io/_posts/2015-08-03-useful-git-commands.md

 * faaf19f Commit1
 ```

-I know that I can modify HEAD commit with git commit --amend, but how can I modify Commit2, given that it is not the HEAD commit?
+I know that I can modify HEAD commit with `git commit --amend`, but how can I modify Commit2, given that it is not the HEAD commit?

-Interactive rebase with --autosquash is something useful when you need to fixup previous commits deeper in the history.
+Interactive rebase with `--autosquash` is something useful when you need to fixup previous commits deeper in the history.
 It's especially handy when you have more than one commit you need to edit.

 From the man git-rebase page:

-> --autosquash
+> `--autosquash`
 When the commit log message begins with "squash! …​" (or "fixup! …​"), and there is a commit whose title begins with the same …​, automatically modify the todo list of rebase -i so that the commit marked for squashing comes right after the commit to be modified

 If you have changes that you want to amend to Commit2 then commit your changes using: